Yandex Cloud

 cluster should have at least 2 HA hosts to use cascade host

-Error options:
+Error variations:

 ERROR: cannot execute ALTER EXTENSION in a read-only transaction